EqualExperts/you-build-it-you-run-it-playbook/what-is-you-build-it-you-run-it/deployment-throughput.md

 ## Deployment throughput costs in You Build It You Run It

 You Build It You Run It deployment throughput costs are below.
-We’ve attributed estimates of how much they contribute to the total cost of ownership for a digital service.
+We've attributed estimates of how much they contribute to the total cost of ownership for a digital service.

 |Cost Type|Frequency|Description|Impact|TCO %|
 |---|---|---|---|---|